csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 > other reports.
 > — [Core Web Vitals report](https://support.google.com/webmasters/answer/9205520?hl=en)

-Note that this only discusses the report and not rankings—it is my understanding that this is to help developers find variations of pages that are slower, and not to rank multiple variants of the same URL.
+Note that this only discusses the report and not rankings — it is my understanding that this is to help developers find variations of pages that are slower, and not to rank multiple variants of the same URL.
 The latter would contravene their own rules on canonicalisation: